News

 CEO of Iberdrola España

-The CEO of Iberdrola España also sent a message of confidence in Europe's capacity to lead the change: "Electrification is unstoppable.
-It is key for European industry to maintain its competitiveness.
-Electrification depends on electrical grids, which are essential to facilitate the connection of demand.
-To achieve this, we need clear and stable energy policies, predictable regulatory frameworks, and streamlined processes to carry out these investments."
+The CEO of Iberdrola España also sent a message of trust in Europe's ability to lead the change: ‘Electrification is unstoppable.
+It’s key to maintaining European industry’s competitiveness.
+Electrification depends on electricity grids, which are key to making sure demand can get connected.
+To do that, we need clear and stable energy policies, predictable regulatory frameworks and streamlined processes to make those investments’.

-Ruiz-Tagle also highlighted the importance of the Basque Country, which is not only the origin and headquarters of the Iberdrola Group, but also a region with an ecosystem of companies, institutions, and talent working together to drive competitiveness and economic growth.
-"Iberdrola España is proud to actively contribute to this dynamism, thanks to our investments, our purchases, and the employment we generate," he added.
+Ruiz-Tagle also highlighted the importance of the Basque Country, which is not only the Iberdrola Group’s origin and headquarters, but also a region with an ecosystem of companies, institutions and talent that work together to promote competitiveness and economic growth.
+‘Iberdrola España is proud to actively contribute to this activity through our investments, our purchases and the jobs we create’, he added.

 You may also be interested in smart grids: